Leapfrogging into the Future: Drones in Sub-Saharan Africa

 Similarly to regulations, the availability of funding for education, research & development, and spurring drone entrepreneurship will be the key to the future of Africa’s drone industries.
 For now, foreign companies like Zipline and Terra Drone have been able to play an immensely important role in drone adoption on the African continent.
 They have created not only strategic partnerships but also viable business models for operating in the region.
 But, the most sustainable means of drone industry growth in Africa will undoubtedly start occurring from the moment that initiatives like the Victoria Lake Challenge in Tanzania begin to spur local drone entrepreneurship.
 In the meantime, it’ll be worth remembering that:

-- Drones are used in Africa much more than we think;
+- Drones in Sub-Saharan Africa are more common than we think;

 - They have the potential to aid many African countries in bypassing certain developmental stages (also known as leapfrogging);